Waltercito1/music-school-cms/README.md

     $ bundle install

-Once all gems have been installed, run Shotgun to start a local server.
+Once all gems have been installed, run Shotgun in your terminal to start a local server.

     $ shotgun